German patrol boat Bad Bramstedt: Construction

 The were ordered in July 2000 by the German Federal Border Guard, which was reorganized in July 2005.
 The hull was prefabricated at Yantar Shipyard, Kaliningrad, and was further outfitted at in Lemwerder, Germany.
 The vessel was launched on 16 November 2001, and commissioned on 19 November 2002.
-The goal of the vessel class was to replace the aging vessels, and the class has received few upgrades and overhauls since their launchings.
+The goal of the vessel class was to replace vessels, the aging class that has received few upgrades and overhauls since launching.

 Measurements

 Bad Bramstedt was assessed at 1030 GT and has a full displacement of 880 t.
 She has a length of 65.75 m, with a beam of 10.6 m and a draft of roughly 3.4 m.
 Her propulsion is provided by a single MTU 16V1163 diesel engine generating 5200 kW and a single 600 kW diesel-electric auxiliary motor for economical cruising.
 Her primary engine allows her to reach roughly 22 kn while her secondary engines can allow for roughly 12 kn.
-She is crewed by a complement of 14 personnel, with extra berths and amenities for extra crew or passengers if needed.
+She is crewed by 14 personnel members, with extra berths and amenities for extra crew or passengers if needed.
 The vessel features a helipad, capable of handling a single NH-90 helicopter.
-Her deep-V hull and aluminum-alloy structure allows for more stable sea worthiness in heavy seas.
+Her deep-V hull and aluminium-alloy structure provides more stable sea worthiness in heavy seas.
 She does not feature a permanent fixed armament, but her crew does carry individual small arms, including the H&K P30 service pistol, the H&K MP5 submachine gun, and the H&K G36 rifle.

 Service history

 Her mission includes maritime border protection, pollution control, fishery inspection, and coastal patrol within Germany's exclusive economic zone in the North and Baltic seas.
-Although the vessel is part of the Federal Police, she makes up part of the force under the German Coast Guard, along other vessel from the Water Customs, the Federal Waterways and Shipping Administration, and the Federal Office for Agriculture and Food.
+The vessel makes up part of the force under the German Coast Guard, alongside other vessel from the Water Customs, the Federal Waterways and Shipping Administration, and the Federal Office for Agriculture and Food.